felipenmartins/SimRobSim/README.md

 ## To do

 There is a ton of things to do!

+- Fix the reaction to obstacle collision: at the moment, collision is only detected by checking the position of the center of the robot.
+Besides, the if the robot is moving backwards, it will cross the obstacle.
-For now, creating classes to separate the code into independent parts is the priority.
+- Organize the entire code in classes to separate the code into independent parts.
 The idea is:

 * Robot class
     - Have different robot names